dypflying/chimestack-docs/content/en/docs/WebUI/Identity/_index.md

 ---
-title: 3.8 用户管理
+title: 3.8 Identity Management
 weight: 10
-description: 本章节介绍用户管理和审计管理功能
+description: This chapter introduces how to manage identities in ChimeStack
 ---